darenju/react-flip-page/README.md

 ### `gotoPage(page)`

 This methods positions the component to the wanted page index.
 The `page` argument should be between `0` and the number of pages.
 If not, a `RangeError` will be thrown.
-Also note that this does **not** call the `onPageChange` callback.
+Also note that this does **not** call the `onPageChange` nor the `onStartPageChange` callback.

 ## Contribute